espressif/github-actions/sync_issues_to_jira/README.md

 # Issue Types

-If a GitHub issue has any labels where the name of the label matches the name of an issue type, or the name of the label matches `Type: <issue type>`, then the JIRA issue will be updated to that issue type.
+If a new GitHub issue has any labels where the name of the label matches the name of an issue type, or the name of the label matches `Type: <issue type>`, then the JIRA issue will be created with that issue type.
 Matching is case insensitive.

 If no labels match issue types, environment variable `JIRA_ISSUE_TYPE` is used as the type for new issues.
 If `JIRA_ISSUE_TYPE` is not set, the default new issue type is "Task".

+Changing labels on a GitHub issue does not change the issue type, because [JIRA REST API currently cannot safely change an issue type to one with a different workflow](https://jira.atlassian.com/browse/JRACLOUD-68207).
+Instead, an issue comment is left in JIRA.

 # Limitations